How To Control Cherry Shrimp Population?

 • sharp scissors to cut the bottle

-• small stones or gravels
+• small stones or gravel

 • food pellets